Skip Breadcrumb Links

 Appealing a WSIB decision

-If you disagree with the WSIB's decision, you can appeal with the WSIB.
+If you disagree with the WSIB's decision, you can appeal to the WSIB.
 You can use forms available online.

 If you still are not satisfied, you may appeal to the Workplace Safety and Insurance Appeals Tribunal.
 The Tribunal is the final level of appeal to which workers and employers may bring disputes concerning workplace safety and insurance matters in Ontario.
 The Appeals Tribunal is separate from and independent of the WSIB.